Home > Cookies > Chocolate Peppermint Thumbprint Cookies

 Chocolate Peppermint Thumbprint Cookies

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

 Chocolate Peppermint Thumbprint Cookies are soft and tender chocolate sugar cookies filled with a smooth and creamy peppermint ganache.
 The small batch of holiday cookies are delightfully decorated for Christmas with crushed candy canes!